panoply/syncify/readme.md

 }
 ```

-> You can also apply this to your global workspace settings but it is recommended you extends schema on a per-project basis.
+> You can also apply this to your global workspace settings too, but it is recommended you extends schema on a per-project basis.

 # Configuration

-Syncify configuration is defined with your projects `package.json` file.
+Syncify configuration and options are defined with a `package.json` file.
 Syncify **requires** you provide references to store/s and theme/s you wish to sync via the `"stores"` property.
-By default Syncify will assume your store exists within a `theme` directory (relative to your project root) and the folders/files within that directory are using a default Shopify theme structure.
+By default, Syncify will assume your _src_ files exists within a `source` directory (relative to your project root) and the folders/files within that directory are using a default Shopify theme structure.

 > Please note that you will need to remove the comments if you are copy and pasting configuration settings below.
-Checkout the [Examples](https://github.com/panoply/syncify-examples) repository to download or clone Syncify baked templates.
+Checkout the [Examples](https://github.com/panoply/syncify-examples) repository to download or clone Syncify baked template.

 <!-- prettier-ignore -->
 ```jsonc